 - Canola oil for sautéing

-- Cakes Allow risotto to cool for 10 or 15 minutes so you can handle it.
+- MakeThe Risotto Cakes Allow risotto to cool for 15 minutes or until cool enough to handle.
 Shape into 10 patties.
 Spread flour onto a plate, dip patties in flour and shake off excess.
 Heat oil in a large skillet over medium-high heat, until hot but not smoking.
 Brown cakes, in batches, for about about 2 minutes per side.
 Drain on paper towels.
-Serve risotto cakes with warmed roasted vegetables.

-- Risotto cakes can be stored for 2 days in an air-tight container in the fridge.
+Risotto cakes can be stored for 2 days in an air-tight container in the fridge.
 Put wax paper between them.
 Before serving, bring to room temp.
 Preheat oven to 400.
-Heat cakes on a baking tray till very hot, about 8 minutes.
+Heat cakes on a baking sheet till hot, about 8 minutes.